matthiasburger/IronSphere.Extensions/docs/types/DateTimeExtension_GetFirstOfWeek(DateTime,DayOfWeek).md

 ```

-public static DateTime GetFirstOfWeek(this DateTime this, this DayOfWeek startOfWeek = 1)
+public static DateTime GetFirstOfWeek(this DateTime this, DayOfWeek startOfWeek = 1)
 ```